Lucky Boy Vista

 Lucky Boy Vista Trail offers a level 2.5-mile round trip hike to a modest overlook at the site of an old mine.
 The trailhead is a half-mile from the Pine City – Desert Queen Mine Trailhead and easy to find.
 There are no junctions along the trail to be concerned with.
 From the parking area, hike southeast across the desert on an easy track that climbs just 125 feet over 1.25 miles.

-There are small rock formations along the trail but otherwise the desert surroundings are open and sprawling.
+Small rock formations border the trail, but otherwise the desert surroundings are open and sprawling.
 Turn around for a view of Mount San Gorgonio, the highest mountain in Southern California, rising above the desert floor.
 Pass around a metal gate at the halfway point and continue through the desert of Joshua trees, yucca, and cacti.

 At 1.25 miles, the terrain drops away to offer a view of the rock formations to the northeast.
 A footpath continues beyond the ridge to connect to the Split Rock loop and Split Rock Picnic Area off Park Boulevard.
 This is by no means the best viewpoint in Joshua Tree, but considering the minimal effort, it wouldn’t really be fair if it was.